 What to Expect After Breast Augmentation Surgery

 Breast Augmentation is a very common surgery in the United States.
 Currently, over 300,000 women undergo augmentation each year, and that number continues to grow.
-It is a procedure that can be done safely and leaves women feeling more confident and happy about their shape.
-Still, each one of these women worry about how they are going to cope with the pain and healing during their recovery time.
+A surgeon can safely perform the procedure, which leaves women feeling more confident and happy about their shape.
+Still, each woman worries about how to cope with the pain and healing during their recovery time.
 Every patient’s experience is a little different, but most state the hardest part is the first few days.
-The muscles of the chest tighten in response to the surgery and can be comparable to a ‘charlie horse’ in the muscle.
-Pain medicine and muscle relaxers are prescribed to help with the discomfort.
-Most patients take these every 4 hours for the first day, and then start to taper off of them.
-Typically, by 3-4 days after surgery most patients are off the narcotics and replace them with Tylenol as this will be strong enough to keep them comfortable.
+The muscles of the chest tighten in response to the surgery, which can be comparable to a “charley horse” in the muscle.
+The doctor will prescribe pain medicine and muscle relaxers to help with the discomfort.
+Most patients will take these every 4 hours for the first day and then taper off of them.
+Typically, by 3-4 days after surgery, most patients are off the narcotics and replace them with Tylenol, which will be strong enough to keep them comfortable.

-After surgery, it is very important to avoid lifting heavy objects and strenuous exercise.
-Maximum lifting for the first few weeks is about 5-10lbs.
-Patients are able to walk right away after surgery, but for the first week walking should be restricted to just around the house.
-After that patients can gradually advance with walking, but not actual exercising or try to get their heart rate up until roughly 3-4 weeks, depending on healing and swelling.
-Too much activity too soon can lead to bleeding, worsening swelling or even popping stitches and delay healing overall.
+After surgery, patients must avoid lifting heavy objects and strenuous exercise.
+Maximum lifting for the first few weeks after surgery is about 5-10 pounds.
+Patients can walk right away after surgery, but they should restrict walking for the first week to just around the house.
+After that, patients can gradually advance with walking, but they should not actually exercise or try to get their heart rate up until roughly 3-4 weeks after surgery, depending on healing and swelling.
+Too much activity too soon can cause bleeding, worsen swelling, or even pop stitches and delay overall healing.

-Most patients with a sedentary job can go back to work after 5-7 days, but if the job requires lifting or physical labor then patients may need to wait longer to return.
-Another option is returning to work with restrictions until they are healed enough to resume the usual duties.
-Normally, by 4-6 weeks all restrictions are lifted and patients can resume all rigorous activity.
+Most patients with a sedentary job can go back to work after 5-7 days, but if the job requires lifting or physical labor, then patients may need to wait longer to return.
+The patient could return to a job like that if they work with restrictions until they are healed enough to resume usual duties.
+Normally, by 4-6 weeks, all restrictions are lifted, and patients can resume all rigorous activities such as cardio after breast augmentation.

-The scars from augmentation also go through stages and take a long time to fully heal.
-There are many ways to close the wounds, but most external stitches are out by 4-6 weeks.
-At that point patients can use scar creams or oils to help the scars fade quicker.
-Each plastic surgeon has their own routine with scar care so patients should always ask their surgeon before starting anything new.
+The scars from augmentation will go through stages and take a long time to fully heal.
+The surgeon can close the wounds with different methods, but most external stitches are out by 4-6 weeks.
+At that point, patients can use scar creams or oils to help the scars fade quicker.
+Each plastic surgeon has their own routine with scar care, so patients should always ask their surgeon before starting anything new.
 Scars usually start to fade by 2-3 months, but they will not reach their final appearance until at least 12-18 months after surgery.
-Usually, scars are just a thin white line when they are fully healed.
+Usually, scars will appear as a thin white line when they are fully healed.

-Going ahead with an elective surgery like this can be very scary, but remember over 300,000 women a year go through the same experience, and the vast majority are happy and glad they did it, despite the recovery period!
-It would be appropriate to speak with a board-certified plastic surgeon for further information.
+Elective surgery like this can be very scary for patients.
+Over 300,000 women a year go through the same experience, and the vast majority are happy they did it, despite the recovery period!
+Patients should speak with a board-certified plastic surgeon for further information to help calm their nerves.

 Enjoying Your Breast Augmentation Results

-Women who have had breast augmentation are understandably eager to see their results so you’ll be happy to know that improvement is immediately visible.
-Within three to four days after surgery, you can resume light activities, like driving.
-For the first three weeks, it’s important not to lift more than five pounds or raise your elbows above your shoulders.
+Women who have had breast augmentation are understandably eager to see their results, so you’ll be happy to know that improvement is immediately visible.
+Within 3 to 4 days after surgery, you can resume light activities like driving.
+For the first 3 weeks, you shouldn’t lift more than 5 pounds or raise your elbows above your shoulders.
 At the end of a month, you can return to full activity.

-Final breast augmentation results appear gradually as swelling subsides and breast shape settles, and incision lines continue to fade over time.
-But, you’ll be able to start enjoying your new curves right away.
+Final breast augmentation results appear gradually as swelling subsides and breast shape settles, and incision lines will continue to fade over time.
+But, you can start enjoying your new curves right away.
 See for yourself the difference breast enlargement can make when you visit our breast augmentation before & after photo gallery.

 Related Articles